Blog Listen About Listen Free →

 If you’ve been covered under your spouse’s employer health plan, you’ll lose that coverage when the divorce is final.
 COBRA gives you up to 36 months of continued coverage — but it’s expensive because you’re paying the full premium plus a 2% administrative fee.

 If you’re 60 and divorcing, you need a healthcare plan that bridges you to Medicare eligibility at 65.
-That’s five years of premiums that could run $500 to $1,500+ per month.
+That’s five years of premiums that could run $500 to $1,500+ per month depending on your age, location, and health.
 This is a real cost that needs to be factored into your settlement negotiations — not figured out afterward.

 When You Can’t Retire When You Planned